Radule-Bulatovic/zero-to-hero/README.md

 ## Switch to different branch

-All homeworks are presented in different branches ordered in ascending order.
+All homeworks are presented in different branches.

 To switch to another branch use the following command, inside project folder: `git checkout (branch-name)`